 The treadmill can push your further beyond your limits than an elliptical can.
 The energy exerted when trying to force yourself off the ground is no small amount.

 Benefits of the Elliptical

 Some might write off the exercise available on an elliptical as low intensity, low impact, and more comfortable than running.
 And while that's correct, it might also be beneficial.

 The elliptical provides a lower impact workout for athletes because your feet are always planted on the pedals.

 This causes less strain on your knees and joints, which means your lower-body joins won’t suffer so much wear and tear.
 Nearly 80% of injuries incurred while running are a result of overuse of these joints and ligaments.

-Another advantage is that you’re going to get a better whole-body workout when using an elliptical.
-Pulling and pushing the handles can work the upper-body while engaging your core, balancing the movement throughout your body.
+Another advantage of this cardio machine is that you’re going to get a better whole-body workout when using an elliptical.
+Pulling and pushing the handles can work the upper and lower body while engaging your core, balancing the movement.

 Adjusting the incline and resistance settings is one way you can target the different areas of your lower body, you want to work out.
 You can pedal backward to target the hamstrings while raising the incline can put stress on the glutes.
 All of these areas are important for runners to optimize.

 You'll burn about half of the calories on an elliptical that you would on a treadmill in the same amount of time.
 But if you measure your exertion by METs, you might be working harder than you think.
 Some say that you can actually burn an equal amount of calories on an elliptical, but it may feel more effortless due to the perceived rate of exertion.
 You can significantly increase the calorie burning effects if you adjust your intensity output.

 So, while it’s okay to try and track your calories, stressing over the topic can lead to some unhealthy behaviors.
 Most computers on treadmills and ellipticals inaccurately measure the rate of your calorie burn anyway.